gurol/DsFeatFreqDistFit/README.md

 **Note**: Please, cite the study if you would like to use and/or adapt the code, datasets, methodology, and other materials provided and [let me know](mailto:gurol@canbek.com).
 Thank you for your interest.

-> [Gürol Canbek](http://gurol.canbek.com) (to be written).
-Gaining Insights in Datasets in the Shade of “Garbage In, Garbage Out” Rationale: Feature-Space Distribution Fitting.
+> [Gürol Canbek](http://gurol.canbek.com), Gaining Insights in Datasets in the Shade of “Garbage In, Garbage Out” Rationale: Feature-Space Distribution Fitting.
 In *TBD*, Submitted, 2020.

 - Dataset Feature-Frequency Comparison R Package at [https://github.com/gurol/dsfeatfreqcomp](https://github.com/gurol/dsfeatfreqcomp)
 - Methodology updates at [http://canbek.com/dataset](http://canbek.com/dataset)